GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 22, 2018-A JMJ OpMode design

+Continuing the previous note...

+More `OpMode` methods:
+- static `registerOpMode(op)` - adds `op` to list of op modes
+- static `runAll()` - runs all op modes.
+What happens depends on whether or not the op mode is linear or iterative.
+Each linear op mode has a dedicated thread from which it's `unOpMode()` is called.
+Each iterative op mode will have it's `init` and `start` methods called in the context of `runAll`, and it's loop method in the context of Processing's `draw`.

+Concurrency considerations: the list of op modes are only accessed by the main Processing thread so doesn't need to be locked.
+The internal state of an op mode is only looked at by Processing code in the very beginning.

+The actual op mode logic (auton mode) is now in a separate thread altogether.
+So it needs to be serialized with any simulation or rendering code.
+This can be done by holding a lock while run op mode is called, releasing it briefly when special method equivalent to FTC's `opModeIsActive()` is called.
+This seems a bit draconian.
+Another is to make sure all methods called in the context of `runOpMode` are thread safe.
+This is a lot of work as there are many such calls - to access robot methods, sensors and updating status.

+Final plan is to implement a round-robin task scheduler.
+It is the cleanest and most predictable implmentation.
+But details are complex.
+More details on that in an upcoming note.

 ## October 20, 2018-A JMJ Thoughts on simulating Linear OpModes
 Since linear `OpModes` block during the call to `runOpMode`, they have to run in their own thread in Processing, and MUST NOT call any Processing animation functions.